 Over time, medical experts and herbalists have developed a classification system, in which foods are categorized as having either yin or yang properties.
 (We should point out that no food is purely yin or yang - it's more that one characteristic tends to dominate, which is why you'll sometimes find experts disagreeing over what category a specific food falls into).
 Physicians make use of these classifications when deciding on a course of treatment.

 Here are several samples of Chinese soups used to treat illness.
 Note that some of the soups are made with yin and yang ingredients, and thus are neither warming or cooling, but neutral.

-- Dried Fig, Apples, and Almonds - Smaller than western figs, Chinese dried figs are reputed to moisten the lungs, and thus help cure coughs.
+Smaller than western figs, Chinese dried figs are reputed to moisten the lungs, and thus help cure coughs.
 In Wisdom of the Chinese Kitchen, Grace Young says that this harmonizing soup finally helped her cure a cough that had been hanging on for months.
-The almonds in the recipe are two types of Chinese almonds—nom hung and buk hung.
+The almonds in the recipe are two types of Chinese almonds—nom hung, and buk hung.
 They are available in Asian markets.

-- Winter Melon - Considered to be a yin food, winter melon is good for cooling the body and regulating blood sugar.
+Considered to be a yin food, winter melon is suitable for cooling the body and regulating blood sugar.

 Disclaimer: Please note that the information contained above is intended for general interest only.
 The author is not a doctor; nor claims to be an expert on the subject of using food to improve bodily health.

 Isah T. Rethinking Ginkgo biloba L.: Medicinal uses and conservation.
 Pharmacogn Rev. 2015;9(18):140-8. doi:10.4103/0973-7847.162137

 National Chrysanthemum Society.
 History of the chrysanthemum.